-The Nanoscale Informal Science Education Network (NISE Net) is a national community of researchers and informal science educators dedicated to fostering public awareness, engagement, and understanding of nanoscale science, engineering, and technology.
-The mission of the NISE Network is to build the capacity of informal science education institutions and research organizations to work together to raise public awareness, understanding, and engagement with nanoscale science, engineering, and technology.
+The National Informal STEM Education Network (NISE Net) is a community of informal educators and scientists dedicated to supporting learning about science, technology, engineering, and math (STEM) across the United States.
+The mission of the NISE Network is to build the capacity of informal science education institutions and research organizations to work together to raise public awareness, understanding, and engagement with current science, technology, engineering, and math (STEM).

 For more information about the NISE Network please see the About page.

 The NISE Network seeks to broaden participation in STEM learning at school, at home, and in the community through local collaborations.
 The NISE Network achieves its reach and impact through the participation of over 600 partner organizations in Network activities each year.
 The Network creates resources and coordinates activities on a national and regional level, while Network partners coordinate and implement project activities locally.
 Through the diversity of our partner organizations, the Network has broad geographic and demographic reach across the country.
 Together, we engage 11 million people each year in high-quality STEM learning!

 - NISE Network core partners and leadership.

 - NISE Network partners who have received physical kits (please note this is not an exhaustive list of all NISE Net partners)